 Retinopathy of Prematurity

 Many babies who are born prematurely develop an eye condition known as retinopathy of prematurity (ROP).
 This results from an abnormal growth of blood vessels in the retina, at the back of the eye.
 Most cases of ROP are mild and cause no serious problem, but sometimes more severe disease develops that must be treated (usually with a laser) to prevent blindness.
-Dr. Dorfman and Dr. Cardone screen and perform laser surgery on premature infants in neonatal intensive care units in both Dade and Broward County.
+Dr. Dorfman, Dr. Cardone, and Dr. Adams screen and perform laser surgery on premature infants in neonatal intensive care units in both Dade and Broward County.
 They are one of only a few ophthalmologists in South Florida who provide this service.